2023-24 Earth Grant Students

 A woman smiling in front of a bush wearing a red UArizona t-shirt

-Illiana Samorano (she/her/ella) is a sophomore majoring in Environmental Science with a minor in Spanish.
+Illiana Samorano (she/her/ella) participated as a sophomore majoring in Environmental Science with a minor in Spanish.
 Her diverse work experience includes being a tax assistant and administrative staff at Pima Community College, and Illiana is currently an ASEMS scholar and a WISE mentee.
-It was through an ENVS course last year that Illiana learned there is a Superfund site just five minutes from her home in southern Tucson, and motivated to learn more about environmental justice and take action.
-Through Earth Grant, she will be supporting community-engaged research and in environmental justice communities, to help residents protect themselves from environmental health risks, with the Ramirez-Andreotta Environmental Science and Health Risk Lab.
+It was through an ENVS course the previous year that Illiana learned there is a Superfund site just five minutes from her home in southern Tucson, and motivated to learn more about environmental justice and take action.
+Through Earth Grant, she supported community-engaged research in environmental justice communities to help residents protect themselves from environmental health risks, with the Ramirez-Andreotta Environmental Science and Health Risk Lab.
+She describes her experience in her digital zine “Finding My Roots Through Research”, linked below.
 Illiana aims to pursue a career in environmental policy where she can also use her Spanish-English interpretation skills.

 Image